-- In 2020, over 5,500 motorcyclists died in fatal traffic crashes.
+In 2020, the National Highway Traffic Safety Administration (NHTSA) reported more than 5,500 motorcyclists died in fatal traffic crashes.

 - Riding Skills and Familiarity: A motorcycle requires much more skill and physical coordination to operate than a car.
 Many motorcycle accidents are caused in whole or in part by a rider's lack of basic riding skills and/or failure to appreciate the inherent operating characteristics and limitations of the motorcycle.

 Like most motor vehicle accident cases, motorcycle accident claims are almost always governed by negligence law.
 If the motorcycle operator was partially at fault for the accident, they may be unable to recover damages under contributory negligence principles.
 If comparative negligence applies, the damages in a personal injury lawsuit may be calculated based on the amount of each party's fault.

 Some motorcycle accidents can be attributed to a defect in the design or the manufacture of the motorcycle.
 If the motorcycle had a design defect, the company planned or designed the vehicle in such a way that an injury could foreseeably result.
 A manufacturing defect means that there was some deviation from the intended design while the motorcycle was being assembled.
 This deviation rendered the motorcycle dangerous in some way.

 How To Handle Property Damage in a Motorcycle Accident

 When you encounter property damage in a motorcycle accident, compile detailed documentation.
 Photograph the damage from various angles.
 Make sure to include other damaged items like motorcycle helmets or gear.
 Get a comprehensive repair quote from a trusted motorcycle mechanic.

 This documentation aids in reinforcing your insurance claim or potential legal proceedings.
 It's about being compensated for your loss, not just replacing your property.